songiang95/FakeNotification/README.md

 Use to unlock an app

 - **Parameters:**
-    - pkgName: String identify of app that will be unlocked
+    - pkgName: identify of app that will be unlocked

 ##